kolan72/PoliNorError.Extensions.DependencyInjection/src/docs/NuGet.md

 - Assigns a policy name (used later by the configurator).
 - Delegates configuration to `RetryPolicyConfigurator`.

-Once created, the `PolicyConfigurator` can be shared across multiple builders:
+Once created, the configurator (a subclass of `PolicyConfigurator`) can be shared across multiple builders:

 ```csharp
 public class AnotherPolicyBuilder : PolicyBuilder<RetryPolicy, RetryPolicyConfigurator>, IPolicyBuilder<AnotherPolicyBuilder>